vvo/iron-session/README.md

 **This [Next.js](https://nextjs.org/) backend utility** allows you to create a session to then be stored in browser cookies via a signed and encrypted seal.
 This provides client sessions that are ⚒️ iron-strong.

 The seal stored on the client contains the session data, not your server, making it a "stateless" session from the server point of view.
-This is a different take than [next-session](https://github.com/hoangvvo/next-session/) where the cookie contains a session ID to then be used to identity data on the server-side.
+This is a different take than [next-session](https://github.com/hoangvvo/next-session/) where the cookie contains a session ID to then be used to map data on the server-side.

 The seal is signed and encrypted using [@hapi/iron](https://github.com/hapijs/iron), [iron-store](https://github.com/vvo/iron-store/) is used behind the scenes.